 Your scores on each assessment will be available immediately after you submit your test, and your test administrator will provide you with a copy of the results.

 Question 13: How should I prepare for my test?

-You cannot fail the PERT – it is only used to determine which courses are best for you.
+You cannot fail the placement test – it is only used to determine which courses are best for you.
 Since retesting has conditional constraints, we encourage you to take the PERT seriously so that your course placement is accurate.
 Use the PERT Study Guide to get a better understanding of how the test is laid out and the types of questions you may be asked.
-Additional, more in depth PERT subject review options, fee based and free, may be located via an Internet search.
+Additional, more in-depth PERT subject review options, fee-based and free, may be located via an Internet search.

 Question 14: Is there a tutorial on using the computer keyboard and mouse?

-Computers with Internet access are available to current students on all EFSC campuses in The Learning Labs.
+Computers with internet access are available to current students on all EFSC campuses in the Academic Success Centers, formerly known as the Learning Labs.
 This is a place that you can practice your computer skills before the test.

 Question 15: Will I take the test on a computer?

-You will use a computer to take the PERT and a mouse to enter your answers.
+You will use a computer to take the PERT and ACCUPLACER and a mouse to enter your answers.
 Paper and pencil will be provided for the math portion of the test.
-There is no essay on the PERT.
+There is no essay writing.
 A test proctor will always be present should you have any questions or problems.
 Test proctors can resolve any difficulties you may experience during testing so please notify them if needed.